marcoblume/pinnacle.data/README.md

 # ... with 2,450 more rows
 ```

+The data is in tibble format with metadata such as time, team names, starting pitchers, etc. In-Game data is stored in tibble format with name "Lines".

 You could compare how the expected runs change depending on which team is home or away.
 For example